 For information about the Sausalito Visitors Information Kiosk by the Ferry pier, please click here.
 Both the Ice House and the Visitors Kiosk will help you with advice, directions and any other information you need, and the staff are local volunteer residents so you know they’re friendly and want to help.

-Editor’s Note: This article is from the Sausalito Historical Society, a volunteer organization which works to preserve our town’s history and is an important Sausalito institution.
-Copyrighted material, reprinted courtesy of the Sausalito Historical Society.
+Editor’s Note: This article about the Ice House Visitors Center and Sausalito Museum is from the Sausalito Historical Society, a volunteer organization which works to preserve our town’s history and apart from a display upstairs at the Sausalito Library it’s our only Sausalito museum.
+The copyrighted material below is reprinted courtesy of the Sausalito Historical Society.
 Illustration by Phil Frank from the celebration of the Ice House’s move to Bridgeway.